zsiki/thematics/README.md

 [base]

-There is only one  parameter for this group *dir* which is a base directory for all the following relative paths of data sets and project files.
+There are two  parameters for this groupi, *dir* is the base directory for all the following relative paths of data sets and project files and *side* defines the initial side of thematics panel the available values are *left* and *right*.

 [projects]